vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 The reports can be accessed by clicking on the {{< icon chart-area >}} icon in the [simulations table]({{< ref "../simulations#simulations-table" >}}) or in the [runs table]({{< ref "../trends#runs-table" >}}).

-This view introduce all the metrics available for a specific run.
+This view displays all of the metrics available for a specific run.
-This page consists of:
+The Reports page consists of:

 - [The run bar]({{< ref "#run-bar" >}})
 - [The top navigator menu]({{< ref "#top-navigator-menu" >}})